Critical embeddings: Preliminaries

 \section{Preliminaries}

-We follow the standard definitions of forcing (see \cite{Jech:ST2003}, for a comprehensive exposition), where a notion of forcing is a preordered set, $\PP$, with a maximum $\1$.
-The elements of $\PP$ are called conditions, and if $q\leq p$, we say that $q$ \textit{extends} $p$ or that it is a \textit{stronger} condition.
+We follow the standard definitions of forcing (see \cite{Jech:ST2003} for a comprehensive exposition), where a notion of forcing is a preordered set, $\PP$, with a maximum $\1$.
+The elements of $\PP$ are called \emph{conditions}, and if $q\leq p$, we say that $q$ \emph{extends} $p$ or that it is a \emph{stronger} condition.
+We will use $\dot x$ to denote $\PP$-names, and given a collection of $\PP$-names in the ground model, $X$, we define the name $X^\bullet=\{\tup{\1,\dot x}\mid \dot x\in X\}$.
+This notation extends naturally to ordered pairs and sequences which are indexed by ground model sets.
+This allows us to neatly define the canonical names for ground model sets, $\check x=\{\check y\mid y\in x\}^\bullet$.

-As we are working in $\ZF$, where not all sets can necessarily be well-ordered, however in the context of this work we will not discuss cardinals and cardinalities in general, so it is sufficient to remark that Greek letters, when denoting cardinals, will always refer to cardinals of well-orderable sets, which are just the corresponding initial ordinals.
+As we are working in $\ZF$, not all sets can necessarily be well-ordered.
+However, in the context of this work we will not discuss cardinals and cardinalities in general.
+It is therefore sufficient to remark that Greek letters, when denoting cardinals, will always refer to cardinals of well-orderable sets, which are just the corresponding initial ordinals.